Donald Trump Jr. and Vanessa Trump Put on United Front at White House Easter Egg Roll

 Chip Somodevilla/Getty Images

-Weeks after Vanessa Trump filed for divorce from Donald Trump Jr., the pair reunited at the annual White House Easter Egg Roll celebration in Washington D.C. on Monday—and the parents of five were all smiles, notably looking very much in love.
+Weeks after Vanessa Trump filed for divorce from Donald Trump Jr., the pair reunited at the annual White House Easter Egg Roll celebration in Washington D.C. on Monday—and the parents of five were all smiles.

 The former couple's children Kai Madison, 10, Donald III, 9, Tristan, 6, Spencer, 5, and Chloe, 3, joined a slew of kids for the annual egg-rolling event on the lawn of the White House, which is a tradition that was started by President Rutherford B. Hayes in 1878.